lzcjames/gitbook/Courses_Online/Oracle_Cloud_Infrastructure/Lession_2.md

 3. Avoid single points of failure
 - In different FDs in one AD in one Region
-![enter image description here](https://imgur.com/T6lBG4V.png) To avoid single points of failure,  first  thing  is  you  should  always  have  multiple  instances  of  the  same  type.
-So  you  have  an  application  in the second FD.
+![enter image description here](https://imgur.com/T6lBG4V.png) To avoid single points of failure,  first  thing  is  you  should  always  have  **multiple  instances**  of  the  same  type.
+So  you  have  **a second  copy  application** in the second FD.
 These  are  all  stateless.
-You  actually  have  a  second  copy  running in  the  second  FD.
 Don't  put  it  in  the  same  FD,  because  this  fault  domain  can  be  unavailable  as well.

 - In different ADs for multiple Regions